What Unpaid Tolls? What to Know About Scams on the Rise

 You might assume senior citizens are most likely to be a victim, but people of all ages are vulnerable.
 Scammers rely on both hope and fear to get money out of you.
 Many scams are geared toward identity theft.

 Seniors are not defrauded at the same rates, but they lose higher average amounts of money, between $1,000 and $1,800 on average.
-Seniors over 70 reported getting phone call scams and lost money through gift card scams, online shopping scams and tech support scams.
+In 2024, seniors over 70 reported getting phone call scams and lost money through online shopping, business imposter scams, tech support scams and government imposter scams.

 Too Good to be True

-Scammers will text, email, call, and mail you misleading information, offering something that sounds too good to be true.
+Scammers will text, email, call and mail you misleading information, offering something that sounds too good to be true.
 It is.
-Here are ten of the most common scams.
+Here are some of the most common scams.

 Phishing

-Another common phishing fraud is telling people they won money.
-An example sent via email:
+Another common phishing fraud is telling people they owe money for unpaid tolls.
+An example sent via text message:

 Don’t do it!
-People don’t notice you getting settlement checks, they just want to steal your financial information.
+Messages that threaten penalties if immediate payment is not made are probably scams from people who just want to steal your financial information.
 Sweepstakes scams are done the same way.

 Family Emergency